CaptFlopp3y/MakeMeAreadME/outPut/ReadMeGen.md

 npm install and npm start

 ## Usage
-To make my life easier
+This project can be used for everytime I need to make a readme

 ## Credits
-Made on my own
+Self made no collaborators this time.

-## LicenseThis program/application uses the [Apache 2.0](https://opensource.org/licenses/Apache-2.0) license.
+## LicenseThis program/application uses the [BSD 3-Clause](https://opensource.org/licenses/BSD-3-Clause) license.

 ## Tests
-All test
+No test this time

 ## Questions
 Find me at my GitHub: [CaptFlopp3y](https://github.com/CaptFlopp3y).